 Then came the last night.
 He was exhausted from our busy day.
 He drank for just a moment then pushed me away.
 He started feeling around for his pacifier and pointed to his bed.
 Something inside me shattered.
 I knew it was time.

 He was ready.
 I was not, but I knew this was not my choice.
-What’s a sad Mom to do?
+What’s a mother to do?
 You hold your child’s hand as he moves into the next phase of his life knowing he still needs you, utterly and completely needs you… Just not for this one thing.

 He’s not even two, I reminded myself.
 Slow down Mama.
+Live for right now.

 The next night we read a book.
 Will sucked on his pacifier and nodded off to sleep in my arms.
 And that was that.